1949 24 Hours of Le Mans: Finish and post-race

 After the demise of the DB, it was the HRG of Jack Fairman (in his first Le Mans) who inherited the 1500cc class lead despite being 10 laps adrift and he held that to the end of the race.
 Both Aero-Minor's finished (the only manufacturer to finish a complete team) with one of the cars finishing second in the Index of Performance.
 Otherwise, it was a rugged race in the weekend's heat – only 16 of the 49 starters being classified.
 The ‘’ternary’’ fuel was blamed for a number of engine problems affecting the cars during the race.

 For the Italian-born Chinetti, who had emigrated to America after the war, this was his third Le Mans victory (the second man to do so after Woolf Barnato’s trio of victories for Bentley).
 He had driven for nearly 23 hours – no mean feat for the 47-year old – which was the reverse of his first win in 1932, when he had been ill and Raymond Sommer had to do most of the driving.
 Mitchell-Thompson, after finishing 4th in the 1939 race and victory here, won the Biennial Cup.

 It was the first victory for a V12 engine, and until the Porsche victory in 2015 with its 2.0L hybrid-turbo, the Ferrari 1995cc engine was the smallest engine to win Le Mans outright.
-Such overachievement also meant a clear victory in the Index of Performance, giving a clean sweep to Ferrari of all the silverware – a spectacular effort for a company competing in its very first Le Mans, not matched until McLaren’s comprehensive win at first attempt in 1995.
+Such overachievement also meant a victory in the Index of Performance, giving a clean sweep to Ferrari of all the silverware in its very first Le Mans – not matched until McLaren’s comprehensive win at first attempt in 1995.
 After being repaired, Dreyfus’ Ferrari went on the following weekend to win the Spa 24-Hours race, driven by Chinetti and Simon.